wagtail/rfcs/text/078-adopt-stimulus-js.md

 ##### Dispatched - `'wagtail:stimulus-init'`

-- Called once the Stimulus application has been initialised, most Wagtail code will not be able to listen to this event, however if more complex JavaScript is injected to run before Wagtail's code it may be useful.
+- Called once the Stimulus application has been initialised, most Wagtail code will not be able to listen to this event, however, if more complex JavaScript is injected to run before Wagtail's code it may be useful.
 - It will be dispatched just before `stimulus-ready`
 - **Cancellable** - No